Discovering Traditional Healing Practices in Bali

 We will also explore the history of traditional medicine (Usada), the source of information, and where people learn about it.
 Every Balinese knows how to make the simplest medicines for common colds, flu, headaches and wounds.
 Made from basic ingredients found on the island, these remedies have been time-proven over the centuries to be effective in any country in the world.
 Most Balinese grow their own herbs, but they can also be found in the local markets.
 We will go on a herb walk, learn about mixing herbal medicines, and observe the use of these medicines during visits to Balinese healers.
 We will also learn the art of making a temple offering.

 Wed.
-July 23: Travel Day to Munduk BD.
+June 25: Travel Day to Munduk BD.
 We’ll have our final breakfast in Ubud and then depart for an island tour of volcano country and north Bali.
 We’ll wind our way through stunning landscapes and Bali’s fruit and vegetable market.
-Our first stop will be the Ogoh Ogoh museum in Mengwi, and then stop at the fruit and flower market, for some fun shopping for fresh spices grown in the area.
+Our first stop will be the Ogoh Ogoh museum in Mengwi, and then stop at the fruit and flower market, fun shopping for fresh spices grown in the area.
 We will arrive in Munduk mountain village and check into our beautiful eco-friendly hotel, perched on the rice fields.
-After we settle in, Ayurvedic healing massages begin.
+After we settle in, ayurvedic healing massages begin.
 In the evening, enjoy the first of our family-style delicious group dinners, followed by an optional ethnographic film: The Three Worlds of Bali.

 Trip Package Includes: